grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 Since the beginning of the covid-19 pandemic nurses (alongside doctors and other medical workers) have been celebrated globally for risking their health and working overtime in order to fight the virus.
 The work done by nurses has been subject to increased attention, which has led to a debate on their work conditions, wages, and the social recognition of their profession.

 The mainstream celebration of nurses has, however, also provoked hatred and frustration in sub-discourses.
 On the male dominated online imageboard [4chan](4chan.org) there has been a rise of discussion threads revolving around hatred against nurses.
 These threads mostly appear on the board /pol/ ("Politically Incorrect").
 Such threads are often referred to as "nurse hate threads".
 The vast majority of these discussions combine the hatred against nurses with explicit misogyny; the nurses are mostly incapable, immoral or immature in virtue of being women.
 Importantly, these characterizations of nurses mostly aim at creating an antithesis to the figure of the hero.
-Nurses (predominantly in virtue of being women) are ridiculed as not skilled, moral, mature, or smart enough to be real heroes.
+Nurses (predominantly in virtue of being women) are ridiculed as not skilled, ethical, mature, or smart enough to be real heroes.
 Rather, they are assumed to exploit the current attention in order to stage themselves as heroes.
 Thus, they are not only framed as not having the properties of a hero.
 They are framed as the explicit opposite of a hero; a non-hero.

 ### **Project motivation**

 The observations sketched above give rise to multiple questions.
 Why is the figure of a female hero so negatively received in certain online sub-discourses?
 Are such misogynist attitudes augmented in the context of a pandemic?
 The covid-19 virus is a source of global fear and instability.
 Thus, there is reason to believe that the hatred against female nurses is partly nurtured by a notion of powerlessness and a fear of transforming power relations.
 There is indeed a connection between the caring provided by nurses and the notion of power.
 If somebody has the skills and knowledge to improve or save your life it may give rise to a strong feeling of dependence.[^1] In the current situation the world's societies are absolutely dependent on medical workers, both for health and financial reasons.
 In other words, the pandemic has emphasized the necessity of nurses and the fact that their profession is crucial in a time of crisis.

 There is an obvious conflict between nurses framed as crucial, courageous and powerful professionals and the more stereotypical image of nurses.
 Female nurses have always been subject to stereotyping and prejudice, especially in cinema and pornography.
 They have, amongst other, been framed as less intelligent, angle-like or as sex symbols.[^2] Are the strong reactions in the sub-discourse on 4chan a consequence of a long-lived stereotype threatened by more powerful and heroic narratives?
 This important question cannot be answered before the portrayal of female nurses on 4chan has been properly analyzed.
-In that sense, this project is only the beginning of a much larger endeavor.
-The project aims at exploring which attributes are used to describe female nurses on 4chan and how such attributes contribute to a negative construction of female nurses as non-heroes.
-Additionally, it seeks to identify how female nurses are classified in different ways.
+In that sense, this project is only the beginning of a much larger endeavor. **The project aims at exploring attributes used to describe female nurses on 4chan and how such attributes contribute to a negative construction of female nurses as non-heroes**.
 Hopefully the result of this analysis can be utilized in future projects that examine the relation between misogynist nurse hatred and transforming power relations.

 ----